-Applies to all new admissions or transfers not yet approved: (Federal Public Housing only)
+Applies to all new admissions or transfers not yet approved:

-(a) The Head of Household (and spouse or domestic partner, if applicable), shall be entitled to one bedroom.

-(b) Two persons who are of the same sex shall only be entitled to one bedroom.

-(c) The BHA shall inform the Applicant/Participant that s/he may elect to have a Child share a bedroom with another Child of the opposite sex, in order to be eligible for a smaller Unit Size.

-(d) The BHA may assign an additional bedroom as a Reasonable Accommodation to a Disabled Family member.

-(e) A single pregnant woman, as documented by a physician, with no other persons will be treated as a two-person Family.
+- (a) The Head of Household (and spouse or domestic partner, if applicable), shall be entitled to one bedroom. - (b) Two persons who are of the same sex shall only be entitled to one bedroom. - (c) The BHA shall inform the Applicant/Participant that s/he may elect to have a Child share a bedroom with another Child of the opposite sex, in order to be eligible for a smaller Unit Size. - (d) The BHA may assign an additional bedroom as a Reasonable Accommodation to a Disabled Family member. - (e) A single pregnant woman, as documented by a physician, with no other persons will be treated as a two-person Family.
 A pregnant woman whose Family includes other children will not be assigned an additional bedroom until the sex of the Child is determined and documented by a physician (either before or after birth).
 Once the sex of the Child is documented the BHA will assign the Family an additional bedroom if they are eligible.

-(f) A Child who is temporarily away from the home because of placement in foster care (as documented by the Department of Children and Families) is considered a member of the Family in determining Family Unit Size.
+- (f) A Child who is temporarily away from the home because of placement in foster care (as documented by the Department of Children and Families) is considered a member of the Family in determining Family Unit Size. - (g) A living room will not be counted as a bedroom, except in BHA's studio/efficiency apartments or for the use of an overnight Personal Care Attendant (PCA) OR Live-in Aide.